mjbhobe/dl-tensorflow-keras/README.md

 # dl-tensorflow-keras
-Contains iPython Notebooks for my articles on Medium.com.
+Contains iPython Notebooks for my posts on Medium.com.
 Most of these notebooks have been designed to run on Google Colab (https://colab.research.google.com/) as well as offline.
 Google Colab provides an IPython Notebook like environment pre-loaded with all scientific & deep-learning libraries + __a free GPU!__ That is motivation enough for me to use Colab for all my Deep Learning projects.
 All you need to use Google Colab is a Google account, which I'm sure you will have ;).

 ## Pre-requisites
 You will need the following Python libraries (all pre-installed on Colab!)